Using Dockerfiles

 Create an Application

-to create an application on the Controller.
+Create an application on the Controller:

 $ drycc create